Acly/krita-ai-tools/README.md

 ## Installation

-The current version of the plugin is built for [Krita 5.2.0](https://krita.org/en/download/krita-desktop/) and has been confirmed to also work for Krita 5.2.2.
+The current version of the plugin is built for [Krita 5.2.0](https://krita.org/en/download/krita-desktop/) and has been confirmed to work for Krita up to version 5.2.6.
 Using it with other versions may lead to crashes.

 You can download the latest version of the plugin from the [releases page](https://github.com/Acly/krita-ai-tools/releases).